Family Assistance Plan: Nixon's political motivations

 Motivations to reform welfare and introduce the FAP were not only grounded in moral terms of eradicating poverty in the United States.
 As documents were opened in the Richard M. Nixon Presidential Library (RNPL), it has become clear that much of the reasoning behind Nixon's proposal of the FAP may have come from an attempt to appease the worries of a predominately white lower and middle working class.
 Nixon highlighted this as his 'Northern Strategy' – efforts to garner votes and support from blue-collar workers in industrialized states where the working class was predominantly white.
 Nixon viewed this group of people as his 'silent majority' – a ticket to winning popularity from a larger majority of Americans.
-Nixon therefore objectively took a moderate/centrist stance in his implementation of the FAP, noting that conservatives would likely find issue in welfare reform, especially if it blurred racial lines.
-In this context, the FAP was largely chosen as it redistributed welfare benefits to the working class poor, who were largely Caucasian in ethnicity.
+Nixon therefore objectively took a moderate/centrist stance in his implementation of the FAP, noting that conservatives would likely find issues in welfare reform, especially if it blurred racial lines.
+In this context, the FAP was largely chosen as it redistributed welfare benefits to the working-class poor, who were largely Caucasian in ethnicity.
 Indeed, one estimate indicated that there would be a shift in the ethnicity of beneficiaries from 51.7% non-white in the 1969 AFDC program to 38.6% non-white in the FAP program by 1972.
-By creating an entirely new system of welfare reform, Nixon was also separating himself from liberal policy makers like former president Johnson, gaining him an edge politically.
-The FAP also addressed both leftist qualms with the AFDC over inadequate welfare assistance and welfare inequality while also addressing criticisms of the AFDC from the right over welfare dependency and dis-incentives to work.
+By creating an entirely new system of welfare reform, Nixon was also separating himself from liberal policymakers like former president Johnson, gaining him an edge politically.
+The FAP also addressed both leftist qualms with the AFDC over inadequate welfare assistance and welfare inequality while also addressing criticisms of the AFDC from the right over welfare dependency and disincentives to work.
 By proposing the FAP, Nixon hoped he could not only garner praise from liberals seeking more egalitarian welfare reform but also appeal to a new kind of veiled, latent racial conservatism.